LGG 109, Laburnum, Sushant Lok, Sector 28, Gurugram, Haryana - 122001

 The ILSS core team headed by the Founder, Anu Prasad, greeted us with welcome kits and warm, affectionate smiles.
 For the next 9 days we were to be under their care.
 Right from the arrival to the departure – every single activity had been planned out in meticulous detail.

-The tone was set on Day 1 at the inaugural session with Ravi Sreedharan, the founder of Indian School of Development Management (ISDM) and co-owner of the ILSS program when we discussed expectations from the program, and Ravi gave us a broad overview of social development.
+The tone was set on Day 1 at the inaugural session with Ravi Sreedharan, the founder of Indian School of Development Management (ISDM), when we discussed expectations from the program, and Ravi gave us a broad overview of social development.
 I will not go session by session, as it is too cumbersome to talk about all the 25 odd sessions.
 But it is to the organizers’ and program designers’ credit that they managed to fit in practically every aspect of development within the 9 days, and presented us with different perspectives to give us a holistic picture.
-Thus, we had bureaucrats come and address us, as well as politicians, policy makers, academicians, NGO owners, rights activists, social sector investors, and many others.
+Thus, we had bureaucrats come and address us, as well as politicians, policy makers, academicians, NGO founders, rights activists, social entrepreneurs, and many others.
 A conscious effort seemed to have gone into bringing in crossovers – people who have moved over successfully from the corporate to the social sector.
 These people are role models for our lot.

 Prof. A.K.
 Shivkumar’s talk on development, and what lies beneath – the dichotomy between the projected economic might of India vis-a-vis the reality of our crumbling health and education sectors leading to India being ranked amongst the lowest in the Human Development Index, struck a chord with us.
 What are the ends of development – to show the growth in GDP, or to enhance people’s capabilities, widen their choices, to ensure their freedom, and assure human rights?
 He asked.
 We wondered.